Marginal treatment effects in the absence of instrumental variables: Estimation

-where $h_{1l}$, $l=1,2,\cdots ,\dim \left( X^{C}\right) $, are bandwidths and $k_{1}$ is a univariate kernel function.
+and construct $\hat{P}_{i}=\hat{\pi}\left( X_{i}\right) $ by leaving the $i$ -th observation out in the estimation, where $h_{1l}$, $l=1,2,\cdots ,\dim \left( X^{C}\right) $, are bandwidths and $k_{1}$ is a univariate kernel function.
 If the dimension of $X^{D}$ is large, then a smoothed kernel for discrete covariates \citep{racine2004nonparametric} can be applied as a substitute for the indicator function, to alleviate the potential problem of inadequate observations in each data cell divided by the support of $X^{D}$.
 If the number of continuous covariates is not small either, then the well-known curse of dimensionality will appear, and a linear-index specification may thus be practically more relevant when modeling the propensity score.
-The index should include a series of interaction terms and quadratic or even higher-order terms of the continuous covariates to supply sufficient nonlinear variation necessary for the identification.
+The index should include a series of interaction terms and quadratic or even higher-order terms of continuous covariates to supply sufficient nonlinear variation.
 The linear-index propensity score can be estimated by parametric probit/logit or semiparametric methods \citep[e.g.,][]{powell1989semiparametric, ichimura1993semiparametric, klein1993efficient, lewbel2000semiparametric}, depending on the distributional assumption on the error term.

-In the second step, we estimate the linear coefficients $\beta _{d}$ for each $d$ through a weighted pairwise-difference least squares regression:
+In the second step, we estimate $\beta _{d}$ for each $d$ through a weighted pairwise difference least squares regression:

 where the weights are given by

 with $h_{2}$ and $k_{2}$ being the bandwidth and kernel function, respectively, which can be different from those in the first step.
 Given $ \hat{\beta}_{d}$, the nonlinear function $g_{d}\left( p\right) $ and its derivative function $g_{d}^{\left( 1\right) }\left( p\right) $ at any $p$ in the support of $P$ can be estimated by the local linear method, namely,